-Brain activity drives dynamic changes in neural fiber insulationApril 10th, 2014 in Neuroscience /
+Brain activity drives dynamic changes in neural fiber insulationApril 10th, 2014 by Christopher Vaughan in Neuroscience /

 Transmission electron micrograph image illustrating a myelinated axon in an optogeneticallystimulated mouse brain.
 Credit: David Purger